department of psychology

 Tuition and T.A.
 Stipends

 Master's students typically take 15 credits per year, for a total of 30 required credits over the two-year program.
-Students accepted as M.A. students receive 7.5 tuition remission credits each year.
-The remaining tuition must be paid for by the student.
+Students accepted as M.A. students receive 15 tuition remission credits each year.
+Any remaining tuition must be paid for by the student.
 (The Graduate School of Arts & Sciences lists the current fees in their FAQ.)

 In addition, all students admitted to the M.A. program are provided with some financial support in the form of a Teaching Assistantship.
 Students can also discuss with their advisor the possibility of an Research Assistantship, especially over the summer months, for additional financial support.